 On his ascension to the presidency in 1999, Olusegun Obasanjo was already thinking about his second term in 2003, which was four years away.
 He was also concerned about the increasing ethnic and tribal fractures in Nigerian politics.

-To Obasanjo, the Nigerian Armed Forces was very important for his tenure, and of course, the supply of crude oil to the international market, particularly to the United States of America.
+To Obasanjo, the Nigerian Armed Forces were very important for his tenure, and of course, the supply of crude oil to the international market, particularly to the United States of America.

 Since the First Republic, ethnic divisions have defined the Nigerian political sphere and there is a constant struggle for power and control over the nation’s oil wealth.